-FINANCIAL SERVICES PROVIDER REPORTING CALENDAR (in chronological order)
+Financial Services Provider Reporting Calendar (in chronological order)

-Issue When ASIC unclaimed money return for year ending 31 December 31 March each year Austrac AML/CTF Compliance report for year ending 31 December 31 March each year Workplace Gender Equality report for businesses with 100 or more employees Between 1 April and 31 May each year for prior 1 April to 31 March Renew Australian Financial Complaints Authority annual membership After 30 June each year Statement under the Modern Slavery Act (if more than \$100 million revenue) Annually from 30 June 2020 (for calendar-year-reporting entities) or 31 December 2020 (for financial-year-reporting entities) Australian Financial Services (AFS) licensees and representatives of AFS licensees who provide personal advice to a retail client and who enter into or have an ongoing fee arrangement with those clients must provide those clients with a fee disclosure statement (FDS) in writing on an annual basis.
+Issue When ASIC unclaimed money return for year ending 31 December 31 March each year Austrac AML/CTF Compliance report for year ending 31 December 31 March each year Workplace Gender Equality report for businesses with 100 or more employees Between 1 April and 31 May each year for prior 1 April to 31 March Renew Australian Financial Complaints Authority annual membership After 30 June each year Statement under the Modern Slavery Act (Cth) (if more than \$100 million revenue) Annually from 30 June (for calendar- year-reporting entities) or 31 December (for financial-year- reporting entities) Internal dispute resolution information to be provided to ASIC Within one month after the end of each reporting period (reporting period means a period of 6 months ending on 30 June or 31 December)

+Issue When Australian Financial Services (AFS) licensees and representatives of AFS licensees who provide personal advice to a retail client and who enter into or have an ongoing fee arrangement with those clients must provide those clients with a fee disclosure statement (FDS) in writing on an annual basis.
 Annually Banking Code of Practice or Customer Owned Banking Code of Practice: an annual compliance statement 31 August each year for the previous financial year Send or make available to members copies of the financial report, director's report and auditor's report (or a concise report). by the earlier of 21 days before the next AGM or 4 months of the end of the financial year: s 315 Corporations Act.
 Lodge annual reports with ASIC within 4 months after the end of the financial year (3 months if you are disclosing entity): s 319 Corporations Act.
-Lodge annual CPS 220 risk management declaration with APRA (for ADI's and insurers) within 4 months after annual balance date (3 months if you are disclosing entity) AFS licence: lodge with ASIC FS 70 and FS71 for each financial year Licensees with a financial year ending 30 June are required to lodge the profit and loss statement and the balance sheet by 31 October of the relevant year.
+Lodge annual CPS 220 risk management declaration with APRA (for ADI's and insurers) within 4 months after annual balance date (3 months if you are disclosing entity)

+Issue When AFS licence: lodge with ASIC FS 70 and FS71 for each financial year Licensees with a financial year ending 30 June are required to lodge the profit and loss statement and the balance sheet by 31 October of the relevant year.
 AGM timing You must hold your AGM within 5 months of the end of your financial year: s250N(2) Corporations Act.
-Credit licence annual compliance certificate Within 45 days of licence issue anniversary each year Annual ePayments Code report Each data collection period starts on 1 January and ends on 31 December of that year.
+Credit licence annual compliance certificate (CL 50) Within 45 days of licence issue anniversary each year Annual ePayments Code report Each data collection period starts on 1 January and ends on 31 December of that year.
 The report needs to be lodged with ASIC by 1 March the following year.

-Warning - Bright Law © This checklist is provided only to indicate the typical regular reporting obligations.
-It excludes the reporting and information recording obligations listing on the following page.
+Warning -This checklist is provided only to indicate the typical regular reporting obligations.
+It excludes the reporting and information recording obligations listed on the following page.